QuentinRougemont/coho_ldscp_genomics/README.md

 #then we need to rename part of the population HOP into HOD:
 cut -f 1 strata.txt |sed '2576,2607s/HOP/HOD/g' > new.ind.tmp
-cit -f 1 strata.txt > ind.tmp
+cut -f 1 strata.txt > ind.tmp

 paste ind.tmp new.ind.tmp > new_sample_name.txt
 rm *tmp